venkateshdaram434/KeyBox-OpenShift/README.md

 Members of the domain can login with their OpenShift account

-KeyBox will generate an SSH key pair and associate the public key with the user account for every login.

-Public Key Name (Login to "openshift.com", under "My Account" -> "Settings")
+KeyBox will generate an SSH key pair and associate the public key with the user account for every login  (Login to "openshift.com", under "My Account" -> "Settings").

     KeyBox-Generated-keybox-<namespace>.rhcloud.com